Places to visit in Bali? Here are eight that you can’t miss!!

 I wasn’t particularly impressed with the resort entrance but everything changed when I saw the pool.
 The view from the staircase is just surreal, and you can’t believe that there is an infinity pool in the middle of the jungle.

-For an entrance fee, visitors can also enjoy the facilites: pool, bar, shower, bathroom, lounging area, children’s pool, and use of a towel if they wish to swim.
+For an entrance fee, visitors can also enjoy the facilities: pool, bar, shower, bathroom, lounging area, children’s pool, and use of a towel if they wish to swim.

 Reservations are highly recommended, and drinks and dishes are reasonably priced.

 Jungle Fish is one of those places that once you’ve arrived, you wouldn’t want to leave again.
-You can’t miss it as one of the best places to visit in Bali!
+You can’t miss it as one of the coolest non-touristy places to visit in Bali!

 And if you want to see the most spectacular and impressive terraces when you visit Bali, you should go to Jatiluwih.